 However, if you do know the answer to that question and that your mom was early 50s when she hit menopause, then knowing that could give you some breathing room.

 One of the things that a lot of women are ruled by are these awful AMH numbers.

 AMH stands for Anti Mullerian Hormone, and the level in your blood is associated with your egg reserve.

 If your AMH is between 1-1.5 ng/ml that suggests your reserve is on the low side of normal, but still good enough to conceive!
-Anything between 1.5-4 ng/ml means yoru egg reserve is good.
+Anything between 1.5-4 ng/ml means your egg reserve is good.

 However, it still doesn’t say anything about your fertility today.
 The only thing that number tells you is whether your reserve is getting low.
-Well, thanks Sherlock, I hadn’t realised at 40+ my eggs were running out!
+Well, thanks Sherlock, I hadn’t realized at 40+ my eggs were running out!
 Doh!

 Your AMH number says nothing about whether you are ovulating every month or whether your eggs are of good quality.
 And you know what?
-AMH numbers can even improve on a healhier lifestyle and homeopathic treatment.
+AMH numbers can even improve on a healthier lifestyle and homeopathic treatment.
 Conclusion: your AMH numbers aren’t holy and you shouldn’t let them freak you out!

 It’s all about egg quality.

 So that brings me back to that one good egg that you need.
 You have the opportunity to improve your egg quality every month just by:

 - changing your lifestyle (less stress, more joy)